marcinpiet/badiou-mathematics-of-the-transcendental/README.md

 ## Code Experiments

-This repository also contains Haskell code to experiment with the concepts presented in the book.
-The code is located in the file `Preliminary Definitions.hs`.
+This repository contains Haskell code to experiment with the concepts presented in the book.
+Each Haskell file is devoted to a separate chapter and is titled like the chapter (e.g., `Preliminary Definitions.hs`).